jeffrey-t-liu/jeffrey-t-liu.github.io/carl_schmitt_seminar.md

 Description of meeting.
 All interested parties are welcome; no prior acquaintance with, or affection for, Schmitt necessary.

 Unlinked readings will be distributed by email.
-Please email me to be added to the seminar’s mailing list.
+Please <a href="mailto:jeffrey.liu@politics.ox.ac.uk">email me</a> to be added to the seminar’s mailing list.

 <h3>